 Don’t delay addressing health concerns, even during the current pandemic.
 Putting off treatment may worsen your condition.
 If you feel unwell, contact your provider or a WhidbeyHealth clinic near you.

-There are several swabbing stations now operating for our community including the Medical Center in Coupeville.
+There is one swabbing station in operation for our community at the Medical Center in Coupeville.
 Anyone can be tested, regardless of symptoms, if any.
 The hotline scheduler will arrange your appointment at the station most readily available to you.
+All swab testing must have a scheduled appointment.
+Please call the Advance Registration number (below) to schedule your appointment.

 For those seeking testing for mild symptoms that can be managed, register for testing at WhidbeyHealth Medical Center.
 For those with more significant symptoms that cannot be managed at home, register for testing at one of our Walk-In Clinic locations, or seek medical attention at our Emergency Room (Medical Center, Coupeville).